ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Exchange messages

 [Berty.tech](https://berty.tech/) will be an IPFS-based messaging app that will ensure connections are made directly between devices, without the need for servers, and will work on a local network if there is no internet connection.
-It will also work over bluetooth or other proximity transport.
+It will also work over Bluetooth or other proximity transport.

-Berty are leading an effort to bring [IPFS to mobile](https://github.com/ipfs-shipyard/gomobile-ipfs).
+Berty is leading the effort to bring [IPFS to mobile](https://github.com/ipfs-shipyard/gomobile-ipfs).
 There are also some [guidelines](https://jkosem.gitbook.io/ipfs-mobile-guidelines/) made by professionals for the rise of IPFS on mobile.

 ### Programming collaboration